Covenant of Water

-I love to walk out on a Sunday morning, whilst the streets are still deserted: especially after rain, the pavements shining wet, and in this Victorian part of the town with its small factories and chapels and workers’ cottages, the pavements are uneven to catch puddles and the streets are steep to form rivulets in their gutters, leaving little pools afterwards, where the granite kerbs have worn smooth and even the common dirt and grit is made lustrous by the water.
+I walk out early on Sunday morning, the streets deserted, washed clean from the rain, the pavements shining wet.
+In this Victorian part of town, with its small factories, chapels and workers’ cottages, the uneven pavements catch puddles.
+The steeper streets have rivulets in their gutters, leaving little pools afterwards, next to the smooth-worn granite kerbs.
+Even the common grit is made lustrous by flowing water.
+I look into these puddles like a child at seaside rock-pools.

 you give so much attention to tit-bits of life. surely…you are angels' favour. we don't have your eyes to view the beauty of this world. it's all dirty and dull in this mind.